Rapidisimo/ftl/src/index.md

 More will be added as soon as I'm able to.
 If you need something specific let me know on [Twitter](https://twitter.com/AnotherDK)
 Cheers

-{% for page in collections.pages %}
+{% for page in collections.recipes %}
 - [{{ page.data.title }}]({{ page.url }})
 {%- endfor %}